1and1/oneandone-cloudserver-module-ansible/README.md

     * `.ansible.cfg` in the user home directory
     * `/etc/ansible/ansible.cfg`

-    2b.
-The module path can also be set using an environment variable.
+**Method 2: Set the module path using an environment variable.**

 This variable will be lost once the terminal session is closed:

         export ANSIBLE_LIBRARY=/path/to/oneandone-cloudserver-module-ansible/oneandone

-    2c.
-The module path can be overridden with an `ansible-playbook` command line parameter:
+**Method 3: Override the module path with an `ansible-playbook` command line parameter:**

         ansible-playbook --module-path /path/to/oneandone-cloudserver-module-ansible/oneandone playbook.yml